 - Reach for a full-size living leaf and pull it backwards until the petiole snaps off. - Collect a total of 4 leaves from different bines and in different positions (for example, front and back) on the suspect hop plant.
 You can restrict the sampling to those leaves that are easiest to reach.
-Include both symptomatic leaves (if present) as well as asymptomatic (green) leaves. - Stack leaves on top of each other and place them immediately inside your labeled bag.
+Include symptomatic (if present) and asymptomatic (green) leaves. - Stack leaves on top of each other and place them immediately inside your labeled bag.
 Insert petioles first. - Push some air out of the bag and seal it.
-Don't add extra moisture (like water or wet paper towels) to the sample or it may rot in transit.

-• Keep the sample cool, but not frozen, until shipment.
+Don't add extra moisture (like water or wet paper towels) to the sample or it may rot in transit. - Keep the sample cool, but not frozen, until shipment.
 Heat will degrade samples.
 Storage in a refrigerator is ideal.